Jeiwan/uniswapv3-book/src/milestone_1/user-interface.md

 }
 ```

 `window.ethereum` is an object provided by MetaMask, it's the interface to communicate with MetaMask.
 If it's undefined, MetaMask is not installed.
 If it's defined, we can send two requests to MetaMask: `eth_requestAccounts` and `eth_chainId`.
 In fact, `eth_requestAccounts` connects a website to MetaMask.
-It basically queries an address from MetaMask, and MetaMask asks for permission from user.
-User will be able to choose which addresses to give access to.
+It queries an address from MetaMask, and MetaMask asks for permission from the user.
+The user will be able to choose which addresses to give access to.

 `eth_chainId` will ask for the chain ID of the node MetaMask is connected to.
 After obtaining an address and chain ID, it's a good practice to display them in the interface: